nwg-piotr/nwg-shell/README.md

 ### Feedback

 Bug reports and ideas are more than welcome.
-Please remember, however, that at this stage, most part of the shell is being developed by a single hobbyist, who uses
+Please remember, however, that at this stage, most part of the shell is being developed by a single hobbyist, who uses Arch Linux.
-Arch Linux (BTW).
 Some issues specific to other environment, e.g. Debian, FreeBSD, are out of my range and need some Community commitment.

 ## Resources